Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 ---

+### minecraft:wolf

+-   Prevents some components like minecraft:target_nearby_sensor from ignoring entity owner status.

+---

 ### minecraft:zombie

 -   Makes the entity receive damage from Healing effect, heal from Instant Damage effect and become immune to Regeneration and Poison effect